shotstack/oas-api-definition/.shins/source/index.html.md

 `POST /render`

-Queue and render the contents of a timeline as a video file.
+Queue and render the contents of a timeline as a video, image or audio file.

 > Body parameter